feuvan/opencore-amr-iOS/README.md

 iOS port of opencore-amr

 Refer to README which is from original package.
 Refer to build_ios_xcode5.sh for build details.
-Please note arm64 and x86_64 requires Xcode5.
+Please note arm64 and x86_64 requires Xcode 5 or higher.
+Current AppStore submission requires Xcode 6.

 Build_ios_*.sh is modified from http://blog.csdn.net/favormm/article/details/6772097